mesosphere/dcos-commons/docs/pages/plans.md

 - A YAML `deploy` Plan will override the behavior of initial deployment and configuration changes.
 A separate `update` plan may also be specified, in which case `deploy` will handle initial deployment and `update` will handle configuration changes.
 - If the YAML Plan has a custom name, then it can be manually launched by the operator.
 The operator may specify environment variables in their request which will be passed to the tasks run by the plan.
 One caveat of this is that the scheduler doesn't currently know what environment variables are expected so there is no validation that values required by the operation have actually been provided.

 For more information on the syntax for declaring plans in the YAML service specification, see the [YAML Reference](../yaml-reference).
+For theoretical examples of custom YAML plans, see the [Developer Guide](../developer-guide#custom-deployment-plan).
 The [Cassandra service specification](https://github.com/mesosphere/dcos-commons/blob/4910aeb/frameworks/cassandra/src/main/dist/svc.yml#L266) provides an example of a customized `deploy` plan (additional `init_system_keyspaces` step for `node-0`), as well as several custom Plans which may be manually triggered by the operator.

 ### Custom Java Plans